jlncrnt/rosalind/README.md

-# Rosalind Challenges
+# This repo is used to store Rosalind's excercises

-This repo is used to store my solutions to the Rosalind Challenges, availables here : http://rosalind.info/
+A notebook per excercise.